ExperimentalMineralPhysics/Continuous-Peak-Fit/README.md

 Install dependencies using `python3 -m pip install -r requirements.txt`.

+**On MacOS with an M1 chip, since there is no Arm64 version of PyQt5, you need to run ensure you start the terminal in Rosetta mode so it thinks it is an x86_64 architecture and install those versions of the dependencies.
+If you have already started installing dependencies in normal mode then you will need to uninstall them, reconfigure your terminal and then reinstall eveyrthing!**

 You may need to first install `pkg-config` and `cairo` packages globally:

 `sudo apt install libcairo2-dev pkg-config python3-dev`